sandeepkasaragod/Proteogenomics_workflow/README.md

 PeptigeGroups from the Proteome Discoverer.
 For more clarification refere the test datasets.

 ## Setup
+Install necessary packages and create the conda envirinment by running the envirinment.yml
 	- conda env create --file environment.yml
 	- conda activate proteogenomics_workflow